Pine Wood Properties | Types of Pine Trees and Uses

 1. Scratches and Dents

-After all, pine is softwood, So it also has some drawbacks of softwood, such that it easily scratches and dents.
-While this problem is less in hardwood.
+After all, pine is a softwood, so it also has some of the disadvantages of softwood, such as being easily scratched and dented.
+In comparison, most hardwoods are less prone to scratches and dents.

 There are many reasons for having Scratches and Dents.
-But the main reason is low hardness, the hardness of the wood of the pines is not very much.
-Such as Eastern white pine has 380 lbf (1,690 N) and Southern yellow pine has 870 lbf (4,120 N) Janka hardness.
-Which is very not enough to withstand dents and scratches.
+But the main reason is low hardness; the hardness of the wood of the pines is not very much.
+For example, Eastern white pine has 380 lbf (1,690 N), and Southern yellow pine has 870 lbf (4,120 N) Janka hardness, which is not enough to withstand dents and scratches.

 2. Defects